There are no current job openings.

 Salaries and Benefits

 Salaries are based on experience and skill, relative to salary benchmark data.
 The Center for Public Justice is a family-supportive employer.
-As such, CPJ offers a generous benefits package which includes 100% paid health and dental insurance for employees and dependents; 15 paid holidays; an initial vacation matching or 2 weeks of paid leave which increases after the first year of employment, paid family medical leave and a flat/non-matching employer contribution to a 403(b) retirement plan.
+As such, CPJ offers a generous benefits package including 100% paid health and dental insurance premiums for employees; 16 paid holidays; 2 weeks of paid leave which increases after the first year of employment, paid family medical leave and a flat/non-matching employer contribution to a 403(b) retirement plan.

 Articles